spinicist/QUIT/Docs/Developer.rst

 External Libraries
 ------------------

 QUIT is built using several C++ libraries.
 These are currently included in the project as git submodules.
-The easiest way to initialise these is with the ``easy_build.sh`` script.
+The easiest way to initialise these is with the ``build.sh`` script.
 However, if you are already have some of them available you may wish to not run the script and instead configure them yourself.
 This is discussed further below.
 The libraries are:

 - `Eigen <http://eigen.tuxfamily.org>`_